MLHale/CYBR8950/projects/milestone2.md

 Be productive, work towards completing your process, and document what you do.

 Documentation towards project realization will come in the form an intermediate project report.
 Your project report should be placed on GitHub in the same repository you used for Milestone 1.
-Create a new markdown file that contains the following.
+Create a new markdown file, called prototype-progress-report.md that contains the following.

 ```markdown
 # Progress Report (insert date here)